About Me

 What surprised me was the vice-principal's view point: He said that in his school, they do give importance to sports at `2 hours per week'.
 I don't think that this time duration is adequate.
 Moreover, it is against statutory requirements of our Departments of School Education and School Affiliation Boards such as the CBSE.

 Whenever there was a pressure from my management to reduce the sports time and allocate the time saved thus for `English' or `Maths' periods, I always refused to accept the proposal, by convincing the management as to why I did so, though the process would usually take time.
 The pleasure which teachers derive when children are active in sports and games is inexplainable.
-I have also derived such pleasure, by watchng children play.
-Following photographs show my children when I worked in a school in Bangalore in 1997 (Fourth photograph shows girls enjoying their post-lunch free time; I have always thought that children can be allowed to use chalkboards during their free time as long as the chalkboards are not misused):
+I have also derived such pleasure, by watching children play.
+Following photographs show my children when I worked in Poorna Prajna High School in Yelahanka, Bangalore in 1997:

 The TV programme brought in very interesting but uncomfortable facts.
 From a survery conducted in 73 schools, it was found that 43% of students display no interest in games and sports and 61% are physically unfit due to lack of games and sports.